RESEARCHING PROFESSIONAL PRACTICE IN EDUCATION, BUSINESS AND BEHAVIORAL SCIENCES

 Yes, absolutely.
 All journal submissions are rigorously reviewed by CSI’s editorial staff and by a minimum of two peers in a juried process so that the Center for Scholastic Inquiry's publications feature and endorse only the most exceptional and progressive scholarship in the fields of education, business and behavioral sciences.
 You can learn more about our peer review process by reading our Publication Guidelines.

-The initial acceptance rate for each of our journals is less than 20%.
+The initial acceptance rate for each of our journals is roughly 20%.
 However, authors are encouraged and welcome to revise and resubmit their manuscripts within one year in the event their research is declined.